ciphercrunch1919/discordBot/README.md

      * [Discord.js Docs](https://discord.js.org/docs/packages/discord.js/14.16.3)
      * [Discord.js Guide](https://discordjs.guide/#before-you-begin)

 You may use my code or reference it to create your own custom commands.
+Additionally, turn on developer mode in your Discord Settings to get guild id, channel ids, and others.
+And to get the id of a custom emoji (which you will need if you want reactionRoles.js to work with custom emojis) use ```\:YOUR_EMOJI_NAME:```